OS-samirhami/EKS-Rundeck-IAM/README.md

 #### 3. EKS Access Entries

 **Account:** Target accounts (EKS cluster accounts)
 **Managed by:** AWS EKS API (not a file in this repo)
+**Authentication Mode:** `API_AND_CONFIG_MAP`

 **Purpose:**
 Bridges the gap between AWS IAM (RundeckEKSListerRole) and Kubernetes RBAC (rundeck-readonly group).

-EKS Access Entries provide a more secure and manageable way to grant IAM principals access to EKS clusters:
+**This solution uses EKS Access Entries API with `API_AND_CONFIG_MAP` authentication mode instead of manually editing the aws-auth ConfigMap.** This approach provides:
-- Direct API-based management (no manual ConfigMap editing)
+- Direct API-based management (no manual ConfigMap editing required)
+- Better security and auditability
+- Eliminates risk of ConfigMap syntax errors
 - Maps `RundeckEKSListerRole` to the `rundeck-readonly` Kubernetes group
 - Uses username `rundeck` for audit logging
-- Requires cluster authentication mode to be set to `API_AND_CONFIG_MAP` or `API`
+- Maintains backward compatibility with existing ConfigMap-based access

 **Why This Matters:**
 Without access entry, the IAM role can access EKS APIs but cannot authenticate to the Kubernetes cluster itself.
+Using the API approach instead of ConfigMap editing provides a more robust and maintainable solution.

 #### 4. Kubernetes RBAC Configuration